MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 - *interop federated* for a federated conversation across tenants that relies on interop between Skype for Business and Teams.

 > [!NOTES]
-> - Native conversations, whether in same tenant or federated scenarios, occur when both the receiver and sender have TeamsOnly mode.
-The conversation will be a native chat experience which includes all the rich messaging and calling capabilities.
+> - Native conversations, whether in the same tenant or federated scenarios, occur when both the receiver and sender have TeamsOnly mode.
+The conversation will be a native chat experience, which includes all the rich messaging and calling capabilities.
 To learn more, read [Native chat experience for external (federated) users in Teams](native-chat-for-external-users.md).
-> - If either of the conversation participants does NOT have TeamsOnly mode, the conversation is an interop experience with text-only messages.
+> - If either of the conversation participants do NOT have TeamsOnly mode, the conversation is an interop experience with text-only messages.
 > - Federated communications between TeamsOnly users in mult-tenant clouds and special cloud environments (for example, governemnt clouds) will appear as interop federation chats.